HankiDesign/DSA/README.md

 standard queue.

 ## Stack
 Stack is an ordered list of similar data type.
 Stack is a LIFO structure.
 Both insertion and deletion are allowed at only one end of Stack called Top.

 <img src="stack.png" width="500" />

+An stack is good when you need to "do" and "undo" something.
+Many parsing problems (e.g validate blocks properly closed in a programming language) can be solved using a stack.

 - Insertion in head or tail O(1)
 - Deletion head or tail  O(1)